Battle of Shumshu: Japanese

 The Imperial Japanese Army's 91st Division garrisoned both Shumshu and nearby Paramushiro, with about 8,500 troops on Shumshu and 15,000 more troops on Paramushiro.
 The garrisons were able to reinforce one another if necessary.
 The Japanese fielded 77 tanks.
 Against this force, Gnechko was able to field two reinforced Soviet Army rifle divisions and a Soviet Naval Infantry battalion with a combined total of 8,824 officers and men and a naval task force of 64 small ships and craft to carry them to Shumshu.
 The Soviets had no tanks and no major warships to commit to the operation, but enjoyed an advantage in artillery and mortars.

+The Imperial Japanese Navy had placed a special naval base force in the Kuril Islands, but similarly to the army, it moved its main forces to Hokkaido and disbanded, leaving behind only the 51st and 52nd security units stationed in the southern bases.

+The total force was approximately 25,000 personnel.
+However, the Japanese forces directly involved in the fighting on the 18th were only about 8,500 men, consisting of the three infantry battalions and one artillery company stationed around Takeda Beach, along with reinforcements.
+According to Soviet sources, reinforcements sent to the site included, according to testimonies in Shōwa History of the Emperor, one infantry battalion, one tank regiment, one engineer company, and possibly an additional battalion gathered together.
+These reinforcements, along with two artillery companies dispatched from Shumshu Island, were gradually sent to the front as they were ready.
+According to the "War History Series," the Japanese strategy was to eventually deploy all forces to eliminate the enemy and then return to the dual fortress positions on Shumshu and Horomushiro Islands.
+After the ceasefire, it was reported under Soviet instructions that, although some soldiers who had temporarily come from Horomushiro Island had already returned, 16,600 soldiers remained on Shumshu Island.